jjwall/jjwall.github.io/resume.md

 <i>Dublin, OH, February 2021 - July 2021</i><br>
 * Tech used: TypeScript, Angular, C#, .NET Core, SQL, Git, Azure DevOps
-* Assisted in upgrading existing systems by making them more modular, extendable, and efficient as a member of the Refactoring team
+* Assisted in upgrading existing systems by making them more modular, extendable, and efficient as a member of the Refactoring Team.
-* Implemented third-party APIs to outsource credit card security to TokenEx by tokenizing existing and newly added credit card data
+* Implemented third-party APIs to outsource credit card security to TokenEx by tokenizing existing and newly added credit card data.

 ## Reynolds & Reynolds
 <p align="center">